A-Merino/FormBuster/README.md

         - doesnt show up if already signed
 1. **Inbox/Inbox.jsx**
     - Make it so only the necessary messages show up
+    - Display comments when clicking on a message (outlook style)
 1. **Inbox/InboxInteractionbar.jsx**
     - Make the *refresh* and *mark all* buttons do something
 1. **Home/FullForm/SigSide.jsx**